Azure-Samples/azure-spring-boot-samples/aad/spring-security/servlet/oauth2/resource-server-check-permissions-by-claims-in-access-token/README.md

 - java
 products:
 - azure-active-directory
-name: Developing a Spring Boot REST API application protected by Azure Active Directory that can check permission by claims in token
+name: Developing a Spring Boot REST API application protected by Microsoft Entra ID that can check permission by claims in token
-description: This sample demonstrates how to develop a Spring Boot REST API application protected by Azure Active Directory that can check permission by claims in token.
+description: This sample demonstrates how to develop a Spring Boot REST API application protected by Microsoft Entra ID that can check permission by claims in token.
 ---

-# Developing a Spring Boot REST API Application Protected by Azure Active Directory That Can Check Permission by Claims in Token
+# Developing a Spring Boot REST API Application Protected by Microsoft Entra ID That Can Check Permission by Claims in Token

 ## What You Need